Wash Sale Calculator: Calculate IRS Wash Sales & Cost Basis

 - Options - Buying call options or selling puts on the same stock

-What Happens to Your Disallowed Loss?
+Calculating Disallowed Losses: What Happens to Your Tax Deduction?

 When a wash sale occurs, the disallowed loss gets added to the cost basis of your replacement shares.
 The loss isn't lost forever—it's deferred until you eventually sell those shares.
 But you lose the immediate tax benefit.